Angel Falls: Exploration

 The first recorded European to reach the base of the falls was the Latvian explorer Aleksandrs Laime, also known as Alejandro Laime to the native Pemon tribe.
 He reached the falls alone in 1946.
 He was the first to reach the upper side of the falls in the late 1950s, by climbing up the back side, where the slope is not vertical.
 He also reached Angel's plane 18 years after the crash landing.
 On 18 November 1955, Latvian independence day, he announced to the Venezuelan newspaper El Nacional that this stream without any known local name should be named after a Latvian river, Gauja.
-The same year, this name was registered in the National Cartographic Institution of Venezuela.
+In the same year, this name was registered in the National Cartographic Institution of Venezuela.
 There is no convincing proof that the indigenous Pemon people had named the local streams, as Auyán-tepui was considered to be a dangerous place and was not visited by the indigenous people.
 However, lately the Pemon name Kerep is used as well.
 Laime was also the first to clear a trail that leads from the Churún River to the base of the falls.
 On the way is a viewpoint commonly used to capture the falls in photographs.
 It is named Mirador Laime ("Laime's Viewpoint" in Spanish) in his honor.
 This trail is used now mostly for tourists, to lead them from the Isla Ratón camp to the small clearing.